3.48. kink/io/FILE¶

 The conf val has the following methods:

-• Conf.on_success($success_cont): uses $success_cont as the success cont.
+• Config.on_success($success_cont): uses $success_cont as the success cont.
 If the method is not called, VAL.identity is used as the default success cont.

-• Conf.on_error($error_cont): uses $error_cont as the error cont.
+• Config.on_error($error_cont): uses $error_cont as the error cont.
 If the method is not called, the default error cont raises an exception when it is called.

-• Conf.buffer(...[Buf_size=2048]): specifies that the result input does bufering.
-Buf_size must be a non-negative int num.
-If the method is not called, the result input does not do buffering.
+• .buffer(...[Buf_size]): specifies that the result input does bufering. `Buf_size` must be a positive int num.
+If `buffer` is not called, the result input does not do buffering.
+If `buffer` is called with no argument, a default buffer size is used.

 Result: